grrr-amsterdam/zombiesnitch/README.md

 You can schedule this script with a cronjob.

-It optionally reports to the [Sentry](https://sentry.io) error reporting service.
+It reports to the [Sentry](https://sentry.io) error reporting service.